dylan-k/MyVale/README.md

   "vale.valeCLI.config": "C:\\Users\\dylan\\.vale.ini",
   "vale.valeCLI.minAlertLevel": "suggestion",
 ```
-- Exclude the settings from VSCode's settings sync, because the settings can  differ across environments.
+- Exclude the settings from VSCode's settings sync, because settings differ among environments.

-## Configuration

-- alias in `~/.bash_aliases` to edit Vale settings with Sublime Text:
-`alias valestyles="cd ~/.config/vale/ && subl ."`
+### Setup for Sublime Text

-- To use these style rules within the Sublime Text editor, install my fork of [SublimeLinter-contrib-vale](https://github.com/dylan-k/SublimeLinter-contrib-vale).
+To use Vale with the Sublime Text editor, install my fork of [SublimeLinter-contrib-vale](https://github.com/dylan-k/SublimeLinter-contrib-vale).

 ## Updates

-Rules are included here from other sources.
-Check each style's README file for instructions but in general it requires downloading a github repo and copying a directoy into ``styles``.
+Most of these styles come from other sources.
+Review each style's README file for instructions.
+The typical method: download the style's GitHub repository and copy its styles directory into ``styles``.

 ## Changes

-If you change a style's .yml file, disable it in `vale.ini` file and copy it to `styles/Custom`.
+If you change a style's .yml file, turn the rule off in `vale.ini` file and copy the .yml file to `styles/Custom`.
 Otherwise, you run the risk of replacing a deleted rule during an update.
 The goal is to merge and winnow the styles until the custom style is the only one.

-Be careful not to replace any styles you've already removed.
-AFter updates, check the ignored style list and delete related files.
+Don't replace any styles you've already removed.
+After updates, review the ignored style list and delete related files.

 ## Testing